Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Heartbeat` - periodic signal that indicates service is alive and well
 * `Idempotency` - performing same operation multiple times has same effect as performing it once
 * `Checksum` - value that used to detect errors or corruption during data storage (compare client checksum and server checksum)
+* `Big ball of mud` - software without architecture, with spaghetti code and duplicated data

 ### Others
 * Pick the right tool for the job